Four Downs with Bob Condotta and Adam Jude: Answering 4 Seahawks questions after their loss to the Bills

 Because, like, literally, it has never been worse, like, ever.
 The Seahawks are allowing 456 yards per game and remain on pace to break the NFL record for yards allowed in a season (7,042 by the 2020 Saints).

 Sunday in Buffalo, the Seahawks were outplayed and out-coached.
-Carroll acknowledged he was surprise at the Bills’ pass-heavy game plan.
+Carroll acknowledged he was surprised at the Bills’ pass-heavy game plan.
 Which is baffling.
 Buffalo has been one of the most aggressive passing teams in the league, and more to the point, why would anyone not throw against this Seattle secondary?
 In defense of Seattle’s coaches, though, they don’t have the personnel to execute an ideal defensive plan right now, and that no doubt was why they came out in the soft zone coverage they did.
 Yes, injuries have been a factor, particularly at cornerback.
-But the game plan has to be better too, and both of those issues combined gives ample reason to be more pessimistic about this defense in the season’s second half.
+But the game plan has to be better, too, and both of those issues combined gives ample reason to be more pessimistic about this defense in the season’s second half.

-Condotta: I feel a little less optimistic today than I did a week ago for one reason — now that we are past the trade deadline, the personnel at this point is basically what it’s going to be, other than getting guys like Shaquill Griffin back from injury and adding Damon Harrison (though the fact that the team hasn’t thought it necessary to make him active the past two weeks might mean we should temper expectations) and more fully integrating Carlos Dunlap.
+Condotta: I feel a little less optimistic today than I did a week ago for one reason — now that we are past the trade deadline, the personnel at this point is basically what it’s going to be, other than getting guys like Shaquill Griffin back from injury and adding Damon Harrison (though the fact the team hasn’t thought it necessary to make him active the past two weeks might mean we should temper expectations) and more fully integrating Carlos Dunlap.

 The hope is always that young players will begin to really come on in the second half of the year, as happened commonly early in the Carroll era (most specifically 2011, when Richard Sherman and Kam Chancellor first became starters).
 But the results feel pretty mixed so far about young guys like Alton Robinson (36 snaps with no stats Sunday) and Jordyn Brooks (22 snaps with two tackles Sunday) and whether they can make the kind of quantum improvement at this point in the roles they are in to make a huge difference.
 And then there is the fact guys like Quinton Dunbar are dealing with injuries that may never really get better this season.